-Pfizer is a global biopharmaceutical giant engaged in the manufacture and development of healthcare products.
+Pfizer is a global biopharmaceutical giant dealing in the manufacture and development of healthcare products.
 It is one of the largest global pharmaceutical companies with more than $50 billion in revenues.
-The company has a presence across major therapeutic areas including Oncology, Inflammation & Immunology, Vaccines, Internal Medicine and Rare Disease.
+The company has a presence across major therapeutic areas including Oncology, Inflammation & Immunology, Vaccines, Internal Medicine, and Rare Disease.
+It reached more than half a billion patients around the world last year.

-Founded in 1849, Pfizer has come a long way to become a leading healthcare company with manufacturing sites in 58 locations and sales in 125 countries.
-The U.S. accounts for nearly 50% of Pfizer’s total sales while the rest of the world accounts for the rest of 50%.
+Founded in 1849, Pfizer has come a long way to become a leading healthcare company with 49 manufacturing sites and sales in more than 125 countries.
+The U.S. accounted for 46% of Pfizer’s total sales in 2019.
 Pfizer’s vast distribution network enables it to provide more than 40 billion doses in just one year.
 The company has a wide portfolio of medicines, vaccines, and consumer healthcare products and is known for popular drugs like Prevnar among others.

-The company’s business can be divided into three distinct business segments – Pfizer Biopharmaceuticals which accounts for 56% of revenues, Upjohn (37%) and Consumer Healthcare (7%).
-Pfizer is in talks to merge its consumer healthcare business with GlaxoSmithKline’s consumer healthcare division.Investment Data
+The company’s business can be divided into three distinct business segments – Pfizer Biopharmaceuticals which accounts for 76% of 2019 revenues, Upjohn (~20%), and Consumer Healthcare (~4%).
+The majority of Pfizer’s revenues come from the manufacture and sale of biopharmaceutical products.Investment Data

 - Opportunity Score: 62